Construction management

 Construction estimator

 This is similar to the work of a quantity surveyor and involves preparing tenders based on architects’ drawings and client requirements.
-While this is predominantly an office-based job, it is not necessarily a nine-to-five job.
+While this is predominantly an office-based position, it is not necessarily a nine to five job.
 The role includes analysis of subcontractors’ quotations and working with the planning engineer to predict the likely progress rate and completion date of the project.
-A third-level qualification in a building-related subject will improve your employment chances.
+A third-level qualification in a building related subject will improve your employment chances.

 Building project manager